go-gost/docs/en/docs/concepts/hosts.md

 #### Inline

-An inline data source means setting the data directly in the configuration file via the `mappings` property.
+An inline data source means setting the data directly in the configuration file via the `mappings` option.

 ```yaml
 hosts: